A Tax-Saving Way to Help The Wilderness Society

-A. By making a gift this year of up to $100,000 from your IRA, you can see your philanthropic dollars at work.
-You’re jump-starting your wilderness legacy and giving yourself the joy of watching your philanthropy take shape.
+By making a gift this year of up to $100,000 from your IRA, you can see your philanthropic dollars at work.
+You are jump-starting the legacy you would like to leave and giving yourself the joy of watching your philanthropy take shape.
 Moreover, you can fulfill any outstanding pledge you may have made by transferring that amount from your IRA as long as it is $100,000 or less for the year.

-A. No. The legislation requires you to reach age 70½ by the date you make the gift.
+No. The legislation requires you to reach age 70½ by the date you make the gift.

-A. No. You can give any amount under this provision, as long as it is $100,000 or less this year.
+No. You can give any amount under this provision, as long as it is $100,000 or less per year.
 If your IRA is valued at more than $100,000, you can transfer a portion of it to fund a charitable gift.

-A. No. Under the law, you can give a maximum of $100,000.
+No. Under the law, you can give a maximum of $100,000.
 For example, you can give each organization $50,000 this year or any other combination that totals $100,000 or less.
 Any amount of more than $100,000 in one year must be reported as taxable income.

 If you have a spouse (as defined by the IRS) who is 70½ or older and has an IRA, he or she can also give up to $100,000 from his or her IRA.

+Information contained herein was accurate at the time of posting.
 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
-Figures cited in examples are for hypothetical purposes only and are subject to change.
-References to estate and income taxes include federal taxes only.
-State income/estate taxes or state law may impact your results.
+Figures cited in any examples are for illustrative purposes only.
+References to tax rates include federal taxes only and are subject to change.
+State law may further impact your individual results.
 Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
 A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
 Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.